emmartins/quickstart/helloworld-jms/README.md

 Configure the JBoss Enterprise Application Platform 6 server
 ---------------------------

-If you are using the JBoss AS 7 Quickstart distribution, the server configuration file already contains the JMS `test` queue and you can skip this step.
+If you are using the JBoss WildFly Quickstart distribution, the server configuration file already contains the JMS `test` queue and you can skip this step.

 However, if you are using the JBoss Enterprise Application Platform 6 distribution, you need to add the JMS `test` queue to the application server configuration file.
 You can configure JMS by running the  `configure-jms.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server.
+1. If it is running, stop the JBoss WildFly Server.
 2. Backup the file: `JBOSS_HOME/standalone/configuration/standalone-full.xml`
 3. After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 #### Configure JMS by Running the JBoss CLI Script

-1. Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Server by typing the following:
+1. Start the JBoss WildFly Server by typing the following:

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml